Nightfreak and the Sons of Becker: Composition and lyrics

 Nightfreak and the Sons of Becker has been classified as a lo-fi neo-psychedelia album, with comparisons to the work of Captain Beefheart and to the album Mwng (2000) by Super Furry Animals.
 Guitarist Bill Ryder-Jones described the work as a concept album about German tennis player Boris Becker.
-In reference to the title, Skelly said that the band were the "illegitimate sons" of Becker, "travelling round [sic] the world to get money off him.
+In reference to the title, Skelly said that the band were the "illegitimate sons" of Becker, "travelling round the world to get money off him.
 We're coming back to get the pay-off that we deserve!"
 Writing credits were split among different members of the Coral.

 The album opens with "Precious Eyes", a track reminiscent of Supergrass and the Bees, with 1960s-styled vocal harmonies in the chorus.
 It is followed by the dance song "Venom Cable", with a funk guitar line and an organ heard during the middle eight.
 The beginning of "I Forgot My Name" channels songs by the Animals and Them, before shifting in a section similar to the Mothers of Invention.
 "Song of the Corn" is a folk song, with a changing time signature in the vein of the Beta Band.
 "Sorrow or the Song", a ballad that transitions from singing to a melody-less mumbling, is followed by "Auntie's Operation", a Kinks-indebted number with cowbell and slide guitar.
 "Why Does the Sun Come Up?" acts as an interlude, consisting of snippets that the band recorded from cable television while they were on tour in the US.
 "Grey Harpoon" is a G-funk song with influences of Snoop Dogg, and is followed by the post-punk track "Keep Me Company".
 The album closes with "Lover's Paradise", a homage to music hall that has drawn comparisons to the Beatles.